 Depression Signs and Symptoms

 Depression is a common mental disorder that affects people of all ages.
-According to the Royal College of Psychiatrists (RCPsych), one in five people in the UK becomes depressed at some point during their life.
-Even the young can be affected, says the NHS, with about four percent of children aged five to 16 in the UK thought to show symptoms of anxiety or depression.
+According to the National Institute of Health and Care Excellence (NICE), one in 20 adults experiences an episode of depression each year, with one in four women and one in 10 men having an episode of depression at some point in their lives that’s serious enough to require treatment (i).
+Even the young can be affected, says the NHS, with about four percent of children aged five to 16 in the UK thought to show symptoms of anxiety or depression (ii).

 Some people, however, may be more likely to develop depression than others.
-For instance, there’s evidence to suggest that those who are less well off, people with long-term illnesses and the unemployed are more likely to have depression than the rest of the population.
-Indeed, most people feel fed up or low from time to time, especially when things aren’t going as well.
+For instance, the NHS claims having certain personality traits – such as low self-esteem or being overly self-critical – can also make you more prone to depression (iii).
+Indeed, most people feel fed up or low from time to time, especially when things aren’t going well.
 But often these feeling disappear after a few days.
 Depression, on the other hand, is when you feel low for a few weeks or even months, when the feelings keep coming back again and again, or when the way you feel affects your day-to-day life.

-Meanwhile, many things can cause depression, such as stress, illness or lifestyle changes such as divorce and separation, or a family history of mental health problems.
+Meanwhile, many things can cause depression, such as stress, illness or lifestyle changes such as bereavement, divorce, separation, redundancy or a family history of mental health problems.
 Though sometimes it can happen for no obvious reason.

 Signs to look out for